Creating print ready covers to publisher specs

 • GreenLight can add an optional second InDesign spread for inside cover artwork which is labelled accordingly

-• An additional info panel is added
+• An additional 'Printed Inside Cover' info panel is added to the second spread

-If Printing on Inside of Cover is selected in step 3 an additional spread is created.
-Because the artwork is arranged in reverse order to the outer cover the pages are helpfully labelled accordingly e.g. the inside front cover is to the left of the spine.
+Because 'reverse printing' artwork is arranged in reverse order to the outer cover the pages are helpfully labelled above e.g. with INSIDE FRONT COVER to the left of the spine.

 GreenLight icon